-Career coaches at the CDC can help you figure out where you want to go and how to get there.
-Visit the CDC to talk about your career and academic concerns, and obtain guidance about your career decisions.
+Career coaches at the CCD can help you figure out where you want to go and how to get there.
+Visit the CCD to talk about your career and academic concerns, and obtain guidance about your career decisions.

 An appointment with a career coach can help you:

 - Identify and explore career interests, strengths, and skills